 ResilienceDirect, a new, secure online platform underpinned by OS location data, enables UK emergency responders to share information more effectively.

-The Department for Business, Innovation and Skills intends to reduce the number of premises used by BIS from around 200 to between 50 and 70.
+The Department for Business, Energy & Industrial Strategy intends to reduce the number of premises used by BIS from around 200 to between 50 and 70.
 Geographic information supplied through the Public Sector Mapping Agreement has played an important role in the programme’s success to date.

 Ordnance Survey data is providing Transport Scotland with the best possible detail as it oversees construction of the Forth Replacement Crossing, due for completion in 2016.